What are Murphy Scholars? Murphy Scholars are Hendrix students in any major who want to deepen their knowledge

 to deepen their knowledge of literature and language through a variety of enhanced

-requirements will include a short statement of interest and the names of two faculty
+requirements will include a brief essay and the names of faculty

-members (probably The Engaged Citizen or Explorations teachers) who can serve as
+members (The Engaged Citizen or Explorations instructors, plus any other faculty member or campus mentor) who can serve as

 references.
 Students transferring in as sophomores are also eligible to apply.